Writing

 An Author reads a lot and uses what they have read to help them write what is inside their heads.
 This means other people can read what they have written to help them understand something, entertain them or make life better.

-At Herne View CofE Primary School, we are excited to introduce Jane Considine’s ‘The Write Stuff’ as the foundation for our writing curriculum across EYFS to Year Six.
-This is a new approach for us, and we are already seeing how it supports our pupils in developing their writing skills, while strengthening their understanding of grammar, spelling, and punctuation, and exploring the features of a wide range of genres.
+At Herne View CofE Primary School, we use Jane Considine’s ‘The Write Stuff’ as the foundation for our writing curriculum across EYFS to Year Six.
+This was introduced in September 2025, and we are already seeing how it supports our pupils in developing their writing skills, while strengthening their understanding of grammar, spelling, and punctuation, and exploring the features of a wide range of genres.

 Each unit is centred around a high-quality model text and includes a combination of Experience Lessons and Sentence Stacking Lessons.
 Experience Lessons immerse children in the context of the text, using engaging hooks and rich vocabulary to spark curiosity and deepen understanding.
 Sentence Stacking Lessons then guide pupils in crafting varied and impactful sentences, helping them to understand how word choices influence the reader.